-The order of business of all regular meetings of city council on the first and third Tuesday of each month shall be conducted in the order listed below subject to rule 1(D).
-City council may, by a majority vote of the council members present, suspend the rules and change the order of business.
-However, individual items listed on the agenda under each category may be taken out of order at the discretion of the presiding officer.
+The order of business of all regular meetings of city council shall be conducted in the order listed below.
+The City Manager may change the order to create efficiencies, group items that are the same topic or project, or as may be needed for city business when publishing the agenda.
+City council may, by a majority vote of the council members present, change the order of business.

 - 1. Call to Order

 - 2. Consent Agenda

 - 3. Approval of Regular Agenda

 - 4. Ceremonies

 - 5. Public Invited to be Heard on Matters Not on the Agenda

 - 6. Public Hearings and Related Actions

 - 7. Emergency Ordinance

 - 8. Ordinances for Initial Consideration Without Public Hearings

 - 9. Ordinances For Final Consideration

 - 10. Resolutions

 - 11. Utilities Business Items

 - 12. General Business

-- 13. Reports by Mayor, Department Heads, City Attorney and City Manager
+- 13. Reports by Mayor, Department Directors, City Attorney and City Manager

-- 14. Reports on Boards and Commissions by Council
+- 14. Reports by Council

 - 15. Executive Session

 - 16. Adjournment

-At 11:00 p.m., if the regular meeting has not previously been adjourned, further proceedings shall be conducted as follows: 1) All public hearings not previously opened shall be vacated, or shall be opened for the sole purpose of setting the hour and day for the continuation of each public hearing; 2) At the discretion of the city council, any regular council meeting may be extended beyond 11:00 p.m. for no more than two (2) additional fifteen-minute periods, upon motion duly made and seconded, and approved by a majority of the council members present at the meeting; 3) Proceedings shall be continued until 7:00 p.m. on the following evening.
+At 11:00 p.m., if the regular meeting has not previously been adjourned, further proceedings shall be conducted as follows: 1) All public hearings not previously opened shall be vacated, or shall be opened for the sole purpose of setting the hour and day for the continuation of each public hearing; 2) At the discretion of the city council, any regular council meeting may be extended beyond 11:00 p.m. for no more than two (2) additional fifteen-minute periods, upon motion duly made and seconded, and approved by a majority of the council members present at the meeting; 3) Proceedings shall be continued until 6:00 p.m. on the following evening or to such date and time as determined by Council.
+In the event that City Council is in an executive session at 11:00 pm., or at the conclusion of an extension period, the regular Council meeting shall be extended without Council action for the limited purpose for allowing Council to complete and return from executive session and adjourn the meeting, or to allow the Council to continue the meeting, by vote, to a specific date and time.
 (Municipal Code § 2-4-30)